Assassination of Qasem Soleimani: Jerusalem Post hack

 On 2 January 2022, the second anniversary of Soleimani's assassination, The Jerusalem Post's website was hacked, displaying an illustration threatening Israel's Shimon Peres Negev Nuclear Research Center.
 The image featured a ballistic missile shooting out of a red ring worn on a finger, an apparent reference to the notable ring worn by Soleimani.
 The Twitter accounts of the Jerusalem Post and Maariv were also targeted.
 It was unclear if the hack was state sponsored or was conducted by pro-Iranian sympathizers.

+2024 Kerman bombing

+On 3 January 2024, at an event commemorating his death four years after it happened, a bomb exploded in the Iranian city of Kerman killing 103 people.
+Iranian State Media blames "terrorists" as the perpetrators of the bombing, although they have not provided specifications as to who.
+Iranian president Ebrahim Raisi condemned the attacks and vowed to bring those responsible for the "heinous act" to justice.